gaehlerm/SoftwareEngineering/README.md

     def print_a(self):
         print("a derived")
 ```

+There is not much more to say about interface inheritance.
+It is a good thing and you should use it.
+It is a way to define interfaces and to implement them.
+In C++ there is no way around it, in Python you can omit it if you want.

 Implementation inheritance inherits the implementation of the base class.
 Here all kind of different problems may occure that we'll look at in this section.
 Thus, if I write about inheritance in this section, I always mean implementation inheritance.